ybadmus/micro-reddit/README.md

 - run `bundle install`
 - run `rails db: migrate` to migrate the database
 - run `rails server`
-- run `http://localhost:3000` to view the homepage of the application
+- Go to `http://localhost:3000` on your browser to view the homepage of the application

 ## Prerequisites